BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_3_Testing_with_Regtest.md

 }
 ```

-After creating a transaction, it has to be confirmed and recorded in the Blockchain, the transaction has to be included in a block.
+After creating a transaction, it has to be confirmed and recorded in a block on the blockchain.
-Most of the applications require 6 block confirmations to consider the transaction as irreversible.
+Most applications require a six-block confirmations to consider the transaction as irreversible.
 If that is your case, you can mine additional 6 blocks into your Regtest chain:
 ```
 $ bitcoin-cli -regtest generate 6
 [